DennisTsar/ballast/docs/src/orchid/resources/wiki/feature-comparison.md

 **Info**

 One can naively understand the MVI model as a way to automatically apply data to the UI.
-In reality this description is more accurate to the MVVM model, but regardless, some libraries offer specificly-tailed integrations into the UI to reduce boilerplate and blur the line between MVVM and MVI.
+In reality this description is more accurate to the MVVM model, but regardless, some libraries offer specifically-tailored integrations into the UI to reduce boilerplate and blur the line between MVVM and MVI.
 {% endalert %}